stackitcloud/stackit-sdk-go/CONTRIBUTION.md

 #### Notes

-- The states may vary from service to service
+- The success condition may vary from service to service.
+In the example above we wait for the field `Status` to match a successful or failed message, but other services may have different fields and/or values to represent the state of the create, update or delete operations
 - The `id` and the `state` might not be present on the root level of the API response, this also varies from service to service.
 You must always match the resource `id` and the resource `state` to what is expected
-- The timeout values included above are just for reference, each resource takes different amounts of time to finish the create, update or delete operations
+- The timeout values included above are just for reference, each resource takes different amounts of time to finish the create, update or delete operations.
+You should account for some buffer, e.g. 15 minutes, on top of normal execution times
 - For some resources, after a successful delete operation the resource can't be found anymore, so a call to the `Get` method would result in an error.
 In those cases, the waiter can be implemented by calling the `List` method and check that the resource is not present, like in this example:

   ```go